Updated: Oct 4

 The king asked Esther why she was having these banquets.
 Esther pleaded, "If I have found favour in your sight, O king, and if it please the king, let my life be given me at my petition, and my people at my request: For we are sold, I and my people, to be destroyed, to be slain, and to perish..."
 The king must have been astonished at this news.
 Haman was probably choking on his food.
 The king asked who would dare to presume in his heart to do such a thing.
 Imagine Esther turning to look at Haman as she said, "The adversary and enemy is this wicked Haman."
 Can you imagine his horror?
 The king rose up in a rage, went out into /the garden, Haman fell on the queen's bed to beg for mercy, the king returned and saw Haman fallen over his wife, and demanded, "Will he force the queen also before me in the house?"
 Servants immediately covered Haman's face, and mentioned to the king there was a huge gallows prepared for Mordecai.
 Esther must have been horrified to hear that.
 The king ordered the servants to hang Haman on it.

 Sometimes, God moves things very quickly.
 Mordecai took Haman's place of honour and his house, the massacre of the Jews was averted as they were allowed to fight against all who hated them, and the Feast of Purim was established.
 The moral of the story?
 Well, there are several.
 One courageous life can make all the difference in stopping evil plans.
 No schemes of man or power of hell will ever thwart God's plans.
 Messiah was to come from the lineage of the Jews.
 God would not allow them to be destroyed.
 God was behind the details of this ancient story.
 He is behind the details of your story.
 Just as Esther became queen and was brought into a kingdom to save her people, you have been brought to this earth for such a time as this.
 God will give you wisdom, strength and moral courage if you choose to make a stand for righteousness.
 I pray you, I, and all God's people will be strong in the Lord and the power of His might.
-Blessings, Beloved.
+Blessings, Beloved of God.